Its-Jakey/MSPL/docs/usage.md

 5. 'print': Pops the stack and prints the integer form of that value
 6. 'emit': Pops the stack and prints the ASCII form of that value
 7. 'cr': Prints a newline character
+8. 'in': Reads a number from stdin and pushes it to the stack

 ## Memory management
 The MSPL interpreter currently has only 65536 words of memory, each word is a 32-bit signed value.